 Now, 150 years on, and 7,000 different publications later, the CTS is still very much in business and is currently engaged in the same work: namely, expounding the truths of the Catholic faith to believers and nonbelievers alike.
 From its beginning, the founders of the CTS recognized the importance of supporting both the intellectual, devotional and liturgical life of British Catholics.
 Prayer books of various sizes and lengths were the stable publications produced by the CTS, with its Simple Prayer Book alone having sold, so far, more than 20 million copies.
 “We currently publish in every format, from prayer cards to leather-bound altar missals and pretty much everything in between,” says Finaldi.

 The CTS remains an independent charity.
 By convention, its president is the cardinal-archbishop of Westminster, and the chairman of the board of trustees is usually a bishop.
 As the CTS’ recently appointed CEO, looking after the day-to-day running of the society, as well as directing its publishing strategy, what are Finaldi’s hopes for the next 150 years of the CTS?
 “I have seven children,” he says, “and I’ve found that, as with many of my friends, your attention moves very quickly from obsessing about your own life of faith to thinking about what we can do to help our children to discover God and remain in the Church.
-I want to produce the kind of materials that helps people discover the attractiveness of the faith now and gives them the tools to pass it on to the Catholics of the future.”
+I want to produce the kind of materials that help people discover the attractiveness of the faith now and give them the tools to pass it on to the Catholics of the future.”

 CTS: Revised Edition